istopwg/ippsample/DOCKER.md

 Run the IPP Client:

-1. From the bash command prompt on the IPP client container and in the /root/ippsample/examples directory with the IPP Server running, run:
+1. First find all IPP printers from other Docker containers:

     docker run --rm ippsample ippfind

     (Note the URL returned, e.g., ipp://f8a365cfc7ec.local:631/ipp/print)

+2. Now run the IPP tool in a new container in the /root/ippsample/examples directory with the IPP Server running, run:

     docker run --rm -it -w /root/ippsample/examples ippsample ipptool [URL returned] identify-printer-display.test